Grayda/pixoo_api/README.md

 pixoo.setDevice(devices[0])
 # >>> {'DeviceName': 'Pixoo64', 'DeviceId': 100022491, 'DevicePrivateIP': '192.168.1.100', 'DeviceMac': 'a4bed121fa10'}

-# Or alternatively, get the first device on the network
+# Or alternatively, get the first device on the network and set it.
-pixoo.device = pixoo.getFirstDevice()
+pixoo.setDevice(pixoo.getFirstDevice())
 # >>> {'DeviceName': 'Pixoo64', 'DeviceId': 100022491, 'DevicePrivateIP': '192.168.1.100', 'DeviceMac': 'a4bed121fa10'}

 # Set a heartbeat packet to the device